-We can originally design each Web Service for a sole resource collaborative PowerPoint, collaborative OpenOffice, collaborative IDL ReviewPlus, or any other collaboration application.
+We can originally design each Web Service for a collaborative sole resource PowerPoint, OpenOffice, collaborative collaborative IDL ReviewPlus, or any other collaboration application.
 Later on we can aggregate/relate these element Web Services to a general Collaboration Web Service, which will dispatch function calls to the elements on conditions, so that the general Collaboration Web Service can be used for all these resources, and all the WS viewers, too.
 This makes things clearer and saves efforts in finding and binding Web Services.